Magic vs Thunder Preview, NBA Odds, and Free NBA Picks

 Magic vs Thunder Injuries

-Below, we will take a look at players who are currently on the injury report for Sunday’s game.
+Below, we will take a look at players who are currently on the injury report for Wednesday’s game.
 Neither team should have any late scratches.

 Thunder Injuries